Belphemur/AdminCmd/src/main/resources/ReadMe.txt

 #Activate the color sign, using & to select the color.
 ColoredSign: true

-#Command that will have all priority under other plugins.
-prioritizedCommands:
-- reload
-- ex
-- undo
-#Disabled commands
-disabledCommands:
-- blah
-- thor

 #Disallow muted player to do private message
 mutedPlayerCantPm: false